-- (1) In cases where a supply of electricity is given at either high, medium or low voltage, the supply and installation of the switchgear, cables and equipment forming part of the service connection shall, unless otherwise approved by the municipality or any duly authorized official of the municipality, be paid for by the consumer. - (2) All such equipment installed on the consumer's premises shall be compatible with the municipality's electrical performance standards. - (3) No person shall open, close, isolate, link or earth high or medium voltage switchgear or equipment without giving reasonable prior notice to the municipality. - (4) In the case of a high or medium voltage supply of electricity, where the consumer has high or medium voltage switchgear installed, the municipality shall be advised of the competent person appointed by the consumer in terms of the Regulations, and of any changes made to such appointments. - (5) In the case of a low voltage supply of electricity, the consumer shall provide and install a low voltage main switch or any other equipment required by the municipality or any duly authorized official of the municipality.
+- (1) In cases where a supply of electricity is given at either high, medium or low voltage, the supply and installation of the switchgear, cables and equipment forming part of the service connection shall, unless otherwise approved by the municipality, be paid for by the consumer. - (2) All equipment installed on the consumer's premises shall be compatible with the municipality's electrical performance standards. - (3) No person shall open, close, isolate, link or earth high or medium voltage switchgear or equipment without giving reasonable prior notice to the municipality. - (4) In the case of installation of high or medium voltage supply of electricity the municipality must be notified of the competent person appointed by the consumer in terms of the Regulations, and of any changes made to such appointment. - (5) In the case of a low voltage supply of electricity, the consumer must provide and install a low voltage main switch or any other equipment required by the municipality.